The History of Fusco’s Fish and Chips and Royal Fisheries

 For eldest son Stuart, University followed school and after graduating at York he became more and more involved in the running of the business so it was decided to purchase a second outlet, Quayside, on Pier Road in Whitby, in 1999.
 For more about Quayside, please visit the Quayside website.

 Peter sadly passed away in October 2006.
-Carol, Stuart and third son Raymond, now run Royal Fisheries with the help of a loyal staff.
+The family continue to run Royal Fisheries with the help of a loyal staff.
+Violet sadly passed away in December 2017.